Vennila-Vani/Excel/README.md

 - Utilizing DAX to create calculated columns.
 ________________________________________
 ### Soft Skills:🌟
-Refined understanding of Sales & Finance Reports.
-Designing user-centric reports with empathy in mind.
-Optimization of report generation through meticulous fine-tuning.
-Developing a systematic approach to devising a report building plan.
-Proficiency in incorporating supplementary data into an existing data model.
-Utilizing DAX to create calculated columns.
+- Refined understanding of Sales & Finance Reports
+- Designing user-centric reports with empathy in mind.
+- Optimization of report generation through meticulous fine-tuning.
+- Developing a systematic approach to devising a report building plan.
 ________________________________________
 ### Valuable Insights:💡